 todos 6 columns 0 indexes 0 fks

-[✓] Your SQL migration file ➜ db/out/0000_absurd_captain_britain.sql 🚀
+[] Your SQL migration file ➜ db/out/0000_absurd_captain_britain.sql 🚀

 npx drizzle-kit migrate

-Seeding and Querying Data
+Seed and Query Data

 import 'dotenv/config';